Xavage Review: What to Know Before You Go (2023)

 Driving times from nearby destinations are as follows:

-- Playa del Carmen to Xavage: 45 minutes
+• Playa del Carmen to Xavage: 45 minutes

-- Tulum to Xavage: 1 hour 45 minutes
+• Tulum to Xavage: 1 hour 45 minutes

-- Cancun to Xavage: 20 minutes
+• Cancun to Xavage: 20 minutes

-Travelista Tip: Xavage is also located right next to Xoximilco, which is another Xcaret experience where you can float down the canals on a colorful barge drinking tequila and listening to live Mariachi, a recreation of the original attraction in Mexico City.
+Travelista Tip: Xavage is also located right next to Xoximilco, which is another Xcaret experience where you can float down the canals on a colorful barge drinking tequila and listening to live Mariachi, a recreation of the original Xochimilco attraction in Mexico City.

 The correct pronunciation of Xavage is “Sha-vage” with the “X” pronounced as a “Sh” sound.
 However, most people will just pronounce it as “Savage”.

-Who is Xavage suited for?
+Who is Xavage Suited For?

-Xavage Cancun is best suited for adventure seekers and adrenaline junkies.
 If you love amusement parks, thrill rides, and being outdoors, then Xavage will be perfect for you.

 It’s a great place for families with older children, friends, and small groups to experience a totally unique adventure park experience.